janiceji/cloud-detection/README.md

  ```

 ## Motivation
 According to the paper, the ability to detect clouds in polar regions can help scientifics gain an understanding about our changing global climate, where the presence of water vapor leads to increasing temperature and carbon dioxide concentration in the atmosphere.
-By employing MISR (multi-angle imaging spectroradiometer) imagery for distinguishing between surface pixels and cloudy pixels, we gather the data from 9 angles, 5 forward viewing angles which we will observe here.
+By employing MISR (multi-angle imaging spectroradiometer) imagery for distinguishing between surface pixels and cloudy pixels, we gather the data from nine angles, five forward viewing angles, which we will analyze here.
+We will build several machine learning classification models to determine the best classifier for future unseen image pixels.

 ## Part 1: Data Collection and Exploration